hellicott/IntermediateCSharp/README.md

     }
 }
 ```
-Here we're ensuring all input types implement the IComparable interface and therefore we can safely use the
+Here we're ensuring all input types implement the `IComparable` interface and therefore we can safely use the
 `CompareTo()` method.

 You can also use constraints to accept only value types (`T : struct`) or reference types (`T : class`).
 In order to
-return a null value as T you must ensure that T is a reference type as value types cannot be null.
+return a `null` value as `T` you must ensure that `T` is a reference type as value types cannot be `null`.
 If you want to allow
-both reference types and value types then instead of returning null you can return `default(T)` which will select a null
+both reference types and value types then instead of returning `null` you can return `default(T)` which will select a null
 value for reference types and the default value (e.g. 0 for ints) for value types.

 Another useful constraint is that the input type has a default constructor (`T : new()`).
 This would allow to write the